MaratFa/online-store/README.md

 To add new pages:

 1. Create a new component in `src/pages/`
-2. Add a route in `App.tsx`
+2. Add a route in `src/routes/Routes.tsx`
-3. Add navigation links in `Header.tsx` if needed
+3. Add navigation links in `src/components/layout/Header.tsx` if needed

 ## 🤝 Contributing